 Is It Okay for the Elderly to Travel to Tibet?

-- by Beatrice
+- Beatrice

-Whether elderly people should travel to the highlands of Tibet?
+Should elderly people travel to the highlands of Tibet?
 The answer is definitely a big "YES" as Tibet is a fantastic place to visit, despite its high altitude.
 The cliché that old people should not visit Tibet because of the physical location is not true for there are plenty of people above 70 years of age who have been to Tibet.
 Yet, we have to say Tibet is not suitable for all seniors, especially those with high blood pressure, respiratory, cardiovascular or cerebrovascular diseases, heart disease, pulmonary edema, etc. There are caveats and preparations that you should take heed of.
 As an elderly person desirous of seeing Tibet, you need to undergo the following preparations:

 - You need to be physically fit for the Tibet adventure and follow your doctor's advice before you even decide to visit Tibet.

-Advice for the Elderly Traveling to Tibetble
+Advice for the Elderly Traveling to Tibet

 Due to the gradual degeneration of body functions, the elderly's immunity and ability to cope with special environments have declined.
 They are more prone to colds and acute altitude sickness.
 The onset of the symptoms of altitude sickness is doubly apparent for elderly travelers, and for this reason, many elderly people usually think twice about traveling to Tibet.